ebranlard/wiz/README.md

 Wake and induction zone models for wind farm calculations.

-Please note that this repository is still under active developement development.
+Please note that this repository is still under active development.

 Four main induction models are implemented:
   - "VC": vortex cylinder (VC) model